jbeatty88/jbeatty88/README.md

 - 👋 Hi, I’m Josh Beatty (@jbeatty88), welcome to my GitHub profile!
-- 👀 I’m interested in using software to push the bounds of whats possible.
+- 👀 I’m interested in using software to push the bounds of what's possible.
 - 🌱 I’m currently studying these topics:
   - Kotlin
   - Go